Skip to Content

 Southern Comeback Sauce

-My recipe for Southern Comeback Sauce is included in the notes section of the recipe card, along with a classic tartar sauce.
+My recipe for Southern Comeback Sauce is included in the Notes section of the Recipe Card, along with a classic tartar sauce.

 Another great dipping sauce is this Old Bay Remoulade sauce included in the hush puppies recipe.
-Just make sure you don’t leave out a dipping sauce, or you won’t be asked to “comeback”!
+Just make sure you don’t leave out a dipping sauce, or you won’t be asked to “come back”!

 Make a Fish Cake Sandwich